marda-alliance/phase-field-schema/proposal.md

 small YAML file with links to relevant raw or processed tabular data.
 The data is archived with the YAML file alongside and the associated link is provided to the PFHub project.
-We propose a similar approach for archiving any phase field data outputs (not just those from the PFHub benchmarks).
+We propose a similar approach for archiving all phase field data outputs in general (not just those from the PFHub benchmarks).

 The main aim of the working group is to provide an ontology or schema to describe phase field simulations and the corresponding data.
 This